iolanta-tech/iolanta-tech/docs/blog/whitepaper/index.md

 [^sparql]: Prud’hommeaux, E., Seaborne, A.: SPARQL query language for RDF.
 W3C recommendation, W3C (2008) http://www.w3.org/TR/rdf-sparql-query/.

-### LESS
+#### LESS

-LESS[^less] is a Linked Data browser which seems to satisfy that requirement.
+LESS[^less] is a Linked Data browser based on a template language inspired by Smarty[^smarty] PHP templates.
+An interactive template editor aids the user in crafting a template for their particular needs; then, the resulting template can be published on a LESS Repository online and then embedded into various third-party applications:

 [^less]: Auer, Sören & Doehring, Raphael & Tramp, Sebastian.
 (2010).
 LESS - Template-Based Syndication and Presentation of Linked Data.
 6089.
 211-224.
 10.1007/978-3-642-13489-0_15.

-LESS is based on a template language inspired by Smarty[^smarty] PHP templates.
-An interactive template editor aids the user in crafting a template for their particular needs; then, the resulting template can be published on a LESS Repository online and then embedded into various third-party applications:

 [^smarty]: https://smarty.net